peerlibrary/annotator/src/tasks_introduction.coffee.md

 #### Change a task

-Let's suppose that we need to override one of the tasks!
-Furthermore, assume that we would prefer to do this without having to actually modify the original code.
-(Defined in case13)
+Let's suppose that we need to override one of the tasks, and we would prefer to do this without having to modify the original code.
+(Defined in case13.)

 Overriding the definition of a task: